Maria Callas: Vocal decline

 [Hearing Callas in Norma in 1952] was a shock, a wonderful shock.
 You just got shivers up and down the spine.
 It was a bigger sound in those earlier performances, before she lost weight.
 I think she tried very hard to recreate the sort of "fatness" of the sound which she had when she was as fat as she was.
 But when she lost the weight, she couldn't seem to sustain the great sound that she had made, and the body seemed to be too frail to support that sound that she was making.
 Oh, but it was oh so exciting.
 It was thrilling.
 I don't think that anyone who heard Callas after 1955 really heard the Callas voice.

 Michael Scott has proposed that Callas's loss of strength and breath support was directly caused by her rapid and progressive weight loss, something that was noted even in her prime.
 Of her 1958 recital in Chicago, Robert Detmer wrote, "There were sounds fearfully uncontrolled, forced beyond the too-slim singer's present capacity to support or sustain."

 Photos and videos of Callas during her heavy era show a very upright posture with the shoulders relaxed and held back.
 Of a television broadcast from May 1960 of a recital in Hamburg, The Opera Quarterly noted, "[W]e [can] watch ... the constantly sinking, depressed chest and hear the resulting deterioration".
 This continual change in posture has been cited as visual proof of a progressive loss of breath support.

 Commercial and bootleg recordings of Callas from the late 1940s to 1953—the period during which she sang the heaviest dramatic soprano roles—show no decline in the fabric of the voice, no loss in volume and no unsteadiness or shrinkage in the upper register.
-Of her December 1952 Lady Macbeth—coming after five years of singing the most strenuous dramatic soprano repertoire—Peter Dragadze wrote for Opera, "Callas's voice since last season has improved a great deal, the second passagio on the high B-natural and C has now completely cleared, giving her an equally colored scale from top to bottom."
+Of her December 1952 Lady Macbeth—coming after five years of singing the most strenuous dramatic soprano repertoire—Peter Dragadze wrote for Opera, "Callas' voice since last season has improved a great deal, the second passagio on the high B-natural and C has now completely cleared, giving her an equally colored scale from top to bottom."
 And of her performance of Medea a year later, John Ardoin writes, "The performance displays Callas in as secure and free a voice as she will be found at any point in her career.
 The many top B's have a brilliant ring, and she handles the treacherous tessitura like an eager thoroughbred."